lz4/lz4/README.md

 |master      | [![Build Status](https://travis-ci.org/Cyan4973/lz4.svg?branch=master)](https://travis-ci.org/Cyan4973/lz4) |
 |dev         | [![Build Status](https://travis-ci.org/Cyan4973/lz4.svg?branch=dev)](https://travis-ci.org/Cyan4973/lz4) |

-This is the official LZ4 repository.
+> **Branch Policy:**

-The "master" branch will reflect, the status of lz4 at its official homepage.
+> - The "master" branch is considered stable, at all times.
-The "dev" branch is the one where all contributions must be merged before being promoted to master.
-If you plan to propose a patch, please commit into the "dev" branch.
+> - The "dev" branch is the one where all contributions must be merged before being promoted to master.
+>  - If you plan to propose a patch, please commit into the "dev" branch.
 Direct commit to "master" are not permitted.
-Feature branches also exist, temporarily, typically to introduce some new requirements and functions, and for dedicated testing before merge into "dev" branch.
+> - Feature branches can also exist, for dedicated testing of larger modifications before merge into "dev" branch.

 Benchmarks
 -------------------------